In this section, we would like to provide you with more information about the Erasmus Mundus Scholarship and some of its regulations.

-- Students whose nationality is one of the Erasmus+ Programme countries count as Programme country students and should apply using the Programme country application form.
+- Students whose nationality is one of the Erasmus+ Programme countries count as Programme country students and should apply as a Programme country applicant.

 - Students whose nationality is one of the Erasmus+ Partner countries and who are not residents nor have carried out their main activity (studies, training or work) for more than a total of 12 months over the last five years in a Programme country are considered as Partner country students.
-The five year reference period for this 12 month rule is calculated backwards from the submission deadline (ie the 5 year period from 26 January 2013 to 26 January 2018).
-Apply using the Partner country application form.
+The five year reference period for this 12-month rule is calculated backwards from the submission deadline (ie the 5 year period from 31 January 2017 to 31st January 2022).
+Apply as a Partner country applicant.

-The contribution to travel and installation costs takes into account only the residence (as determined above, at 26 January 2018) of the scholarship holder regardless of the category under which the student has applied.
+The contribution to travel and installation costs take into account only the residence (as determined above, on 31st January 2022) of the scholarship holder regardless of the category under which the student has applied.

 - a residence certificate issued in accordance with the candidate’s municipality normal registration rules

-- a certificate form the candidate’s place of work, study or training issued by the employer or institution in question.
+- a certificate from the candidate’s place of work, study or training issued by the employer or institution in question

 Both documents must have been issued within 12 months before the scholarship submission deadline.